bioluminesceme/UnderCurrent/README.md

 - ✅ **Free to distribute** - Share with others
 - ✅ **Can be used commercially** - But you must open-source all modifications
 - ⚠️ **Network use = distribution** - If you run this as a service, you must share your code
-- 💼 **Commercial licenses available** - Contact for proprietary/closed-source use

-The self-hosted version will always remain free and open source.
+- 💼 **Commercial licenses** - Contact for proprietary/closed-source use, I might happily at some point sell out so someone else can deal with HIPAA, as long as the self-hosted version will always remain freely available and open source.

 ## Contributing

 This is an experimental implementation.
-Contributions and feature requests are welcome when I've got it somewhat working/, but remember this is not a validated medical tool.
+Contributions and feature requests are welcome when I've got it somewhat working (so, not yet), but remember this is not a validated medical tool.

-## I will add a donations button - all donations with go to OMF.
+## I will add a donations button - 100% of donations with go to OMF.ngo